-"These things Jesus spoke; and lifting up His eyes to heaven, He said, 'Father, the hour is come; glorify Thy Son, that the Son may glorify Thee, even as Thou gavest Him authority over all mankind, that to all whom Thou hast given Him, He may give eternal life.
-And this is eternal life, that they may know Thee the only true God, and Jesus Christ whom

-Thou hast sent.
-I glorified Thee on the earth, having accomplished the work which Thou hast given Me to do" (John 17:1-4).
+"After Jesus said this, he looked toward heaven and prayed: 'Father, the time has come.
+Glorify your Son, that your Son may glorify you.
+For you granted him authority over all people that he might give eternal life to all those you have given him.
+Now this is eternal life: that they may know you, the only true God, and Jesus Christ, whom you have sent.
+I have brought you glory on earth by completing the work you gave me to do" (John 17:1-4).

 Christ prayed for the salvation, preservation and glorification of all God's people.
 Who are God's people?
-All who trust in Jesus Christ as personal Lord and Savior?
+All who trust in Jesus Christ as personal Lord and Savior.

-C. Union of Christ with His People.
+Union of Christ with His People

 Christ has a very special relationship to His people because of His union with them.
 God's people are "in Christ."
 This union took place in eternity past.
-"Just as He (Father) chose us in Him (Christ) before the foundation of the world..."
-(Eph.
+"For he chose us in him before the creation of the world to be holy and blameless in his sight" (Eph.
 1:4).
 This union also was evident at the Cross so that when Christ died, the believing sinner died.
-"I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me, and delivered Himself up for me" (Gal.
+"I have been crucified with Christ and I no longer live, but Christ lives in me.
+The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me."
+(Gal.
 2:20).

 When Christ died, He knew every person intimately for whom He was dying.
 He died for the believing sinner even when He knew how horrible that sinner would be before and after conversion.
 Christians were in union with Christ when He died.
 Were unbelievers in union with Christ when He died?
-I think not!
-Furthermore, we are told that all for whom Christ died actually died in Christ, and all who died in Christ also rose with Him and share the very resurrected life of Christ.
+I think not.
+Furthermore, we are told that all for who Christ died actually died in Christ, and all who died in Christ also rose with Him and share the very resurrected life of Christ.

-"Or do you not know that all of us who have been baptized (put on spiritual union) into Christ Jesus have been baptized into His death?
-Therefore, we have been buried with Him through baptism into death, in order that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life" (Rom.
-6:3-4).
+"Or don't you know that all of us who were baptized into Christ Jesus were baptized into his death?
+We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life "(Rom.6:3-4).